wp-plugins/powerpress/readme.txt

 = 4.0.5 =
 * Released on
 * Updated the "Plugins Update Cache" logic for WordPress versions 3.4+
+* Updated link to add podcast to iTunes.

 = 4.0.4 =